ocean-tracking-network/otn_field_reporting_standards/_episodes/07-r-telemetry-report-tagger.md

 teaching: 30
 exercises: 0
 questions:
-    - "How do I summarize and plot my detections?"
+    - "How do I summarize and plot my animal detections?"
     - "How do I summarize and plot my tag metadata?"
 ---